-Tlingit's placement in the Na-Dene family has provoked much debate over the last century, with most scholars now considering it to form a separate branch in the phylum, the other being Eyak-Athabaskan (includingEyak and theAthabaskan languages).
-Tlingit is notable for its unusual phonology, especially compared toIndo-European languages, and its morphological complexity.
+Tlingit's placement in the Na-Dene family has provoked much debate over the last century, with most scholars now considering it to form a separate branch in the phylum, the other being Eyak-Athabaskan (includingEyak and theAthabaskan languages).[7]
+Tlingit has also attracted interest due to its unusual phonology, especially compared toIndo-European languages, and its morphological complexity.

 The early history of Tlingit is poorly known, mostly because there was no written record untilRobert de Lamanon collected numerals and five nouns during theLa Pérouse expedition in 1786.[8]
 The language appears to have spread northward from theKetchikan–Saxman area towardsIcy Bay[9] since certain conservative features are reduced gradually from south to north.[10]
 In fact, Tlingit northerly expansion intoEyak andAthabaskan territories was still taking place in recorded times.[9][11]